 Following the recession of 1981-1982, the labor market was able to churn out new jobs at a rate of over 300,000 per month.
 Then, from 1995 to 1999, we saw 250,000 jobs added each month.
 Also, we have to take into consideration that the unemployment rate at that time was already sitting at around 6.0%.

 Usually, when unemployment spikes up as it has in the past 3 years, it’s normal to see rapid job growth.

 Unfortunately, that isn’t quite the case right now.
 So, putting things in perspective, the 200,000 jobs we saw this past December may not be as impressive as it sounds.

 Also, we have to consider that of the 200,000 jobs that were added last month, over 42,000 were from the courier industry.
 The problem is that we owe this growth almost entirely to seasonal factors.

-Nevertheless, the markets took this report as dollar-positive, which is quite the opposite of what we saw last Tuesday when the dollar was sold off in response to positive U.S. manufacturing data.
+Nevertheless, the markets took this report as dollar-positive, which is quite the opposite of what we saw last Tuesday when the EUR/USD rose in response to positive U.S. manufacturing data.

 I don’t know about you, but from where I’m standing, it doesn’t seem like it even matters whether or not the labor market’s current pace of recovery is enough to erase the 8.75 million jobs lost in the recession.